 - Field teams will utilize assignment sheets, tracking sheets, and a master tracking sheet to manage the process.

 - An assignment sheet contains identifying information for all respondents that need to be surveyed.
-This includes unique respondent ID, respondent name, village name, etc. It is used by supervisors/monitors to assign surveys to a particular surveyor on the day of the field activity.
+This includes unique respondent ID, respondent name, village name, address or location within the village (if available), etc. It is used by supervisors/monitors to assign surveys to a particular surveyor on the day of the field activity.

 - A tracking sheet or module records key information about the respondent and survey status.
 For example, a module in the baseline survey could collect information on: